|Title||Spezifikation und Verifikation (Specification and Verification)|

 Newton's method is a simple method for finding approximations of roots of non-linear real functions.
 The goal is to develop a generic framework for this that can be instantiated for particular functions and connecting it with Isabelle's existing packages for interval arithmetic and Taylor models.

 You are welcome to propose an algorithm or data structure and discuss the realizability with your advisor.
-Some examples of algorithms and data structures that were verified in past lab courses: Finger Trees, Skew Binomial Queues, Dijkstra's Algorithm, Conversion Between Regular Expressions and Finite Automata.
+Some examples of algorithms and data structures that were verified in past lab courses: Knuth-Morris-Pratt, A*, Kruskal, Finger Trees, Skew Binomial Queues, Dijkstra's Algorithm, Conversion Between Regular Expressions and Finite Automata.

-Ideas: String Search Algorithms (Boyer-Moore, Knuth-Morris-Pratt), Graph Algorithms (A*, Bellman-Ford, Kruskal)
+Ideas: String Search Algorithms (Boyer-Moore), Graph Algorithms (Bellman-Ford), B-trees

 Advisor: Peter Lammich